Dental implants – FAQs

 It is possible to increase the height of bone available in the upper jaw, above the back teeth.
 This procedure is called sinus augmentation or sinus lift and involves lifting the sinus membrane and completing the gained space by bonelike material.
 Without this process many patients would be unable to have dental implants in a part of the mouth where teeth are so commonly missing.

-How long does it take to receive dental implants?
+How long does the process take from start to finish?

 From the time of implant placement to the time of placing the first teeth, treatment times can vary between 2 weeks and 8 months.
 Our clinician will give you a personalised timetable before the treatment begins.
 See our ‘Stages of Treatment‘ page for more details.